willroberts/raven-shield-2020/README.md

 1. Download Iron Wrath's unpacked files [here](https://www.moddb.com/games/tom-clancys-rainbow-six-3-raven-shield/downloads/rainbow-six-3-iron-wrath-manual-installation).
 1. Copy `IronWrath` and `IronWrath.mod` to `<YourGameDir>\Mods`.

+To play offline:
+1. Launch Raven Shield from Steam
+1. Click 'Settings' -> 'Custom Game' -> 'Iron Wrath' -> 'Activate'

+To play online:
+1. Launch Raven Shield from Steam
-1. Launch the game and activate Iron Wrath under "Custom Game" in the settings menu.
+1. Join an Iron Wrath server without activating Iron Wrath in settings
-1. Activate Raven Shield later to switch back.

 Hosting Iron Wrath content on servers requires using `UnrealEd` to modify the maps for compatibility with the patched client.
 Process is not yet documented.